 We salute when we meet a superior officer in the military and we shake hands when we meet someone.
 All these greetings are done with the open palm and has been associated with truth, honesty, allegiance and submission.
 Many oaths are still taken with the palm over the heart, or over a holy book.
 In the olden days, it was to show that you are unarmed and therefore not a threat and from there evolved various salutes and handshakes.

-The most common body language theory is that hiding our hands is an instinctive reaction to nervousness while keeping our hands out in the open indicates confidence and also that we have nothing to hide.
+Most common body language theory is that hiding our hands is an instinctive reaction to nervousness while keeping our hands out in the open indicates confidence and also that we have nothing to hide.
 Pocket Billiards tends to encourage slouching and that is why the militaries around the world have strictly forbidden it, even while off-parade.

 Many men feel that they project a cool and confident look with their hands in their pockets without realising that the converse is the truth.
 More often than not, they project a nervous look, without knowing what to do with their hands.
 Some psychologists suggest that the habit also demonstrates unwillingness, mistrust and reluctance and is often associated with liars.
 Be careful, everyone with hands in their pockets need not necessarily be a liar.
 It may just be a biological need to ward off the cold.
 Some experts also feel that pocket billiards is merely indicative of a person’s desire to listen rather than speak.
 Some even differentiate between one hand and both hands in the pocket.
 Theories abound but the general consensus is that the habit is one of negative body language and needs to be got over.

 How to get over the Pocket Billiards syndrome?
 Like most good habits and bad ones too, they all begin at home.
-The children take on to it seeing their parents or other adults doing it.
+Children take on to it seeing their parents or other adults doing it.
 By putting your hands in the pockets, you are surely setting a bad example for your children.
 In case you observe a child putting his hands in pockets, it is best to explain and make him understand that with his hands in the open, he would look smarter and more confident than otherwise.
-The teachers at schools also have a similar role to ensure that their students do not end up playing Pocket Billiards.
+Teachers at schools also have a similar role to ensure that their students do not end up playing Pocket Billiards.
 Friends and peers are the best to help you out of this dreadful habit.
 Our classmates, both in the military and civil life, are a sure testimony to this.
 Another option is to stitch down your front pockets or pin it close.
 You can always use the back pockets to store your wallet or cell phone.

 One needs to pay attention to one’s hands and ensure that they are clean, hygienic and presentable.
 Make sure to rub a cream or lotion and also a sanitizer on your hands prior to meeting anyone or while going to a gathering.
 Ensure that you consciously use gestures that will get your message across to those that will help you build alliances and influence people.
 With your hands in your pockets, you would mostly end up as an ugly duckling.